 Bangladesh court sentences 7 Islamists to death for 2016 cafe attack

-An anti-terrorism Bangladeshi tribunal on Wednesday sentenced seven Islamist extremists to death over the gruesome 2016 Dhaka cafe attack that killed 20 people, including an Indian girl, according to a media report.
-In a packed courtroom, judge Mojibur Rahman of the special tribunal delivered the verdict, which is likely to be appealed, for the blitz on Holey Artisan Bakery in the Gulshan diplomatic zone which sent shockwaves around the world, the BDnews24.com reported.

-The convicts -- Jahangir Hossain alias Rajib Gandhi, Rakibul Hasan Regan, Aslam Hossain alias Rashedul Islam alias Rash, Abdus Sabur Khan alias Soheil Mahfuz, Hadisur Rahman Sagar, Shariful Islam Khaled alias Khalid and Mamunur Rashid Ripon – were in the court to hear their death penalty, the report said.
-A terrorist group belonging to the banned Neo-Jamaatul Mujahideen Bangladesh (Neo-JMB) stormed the Holey Artisan Bakery in Dhaka's up market Gulshan area and killed 20 people, mostly foreigners, in the brutal late-night attack on July 1 after the attackers took diners and restaurant staff hostage.
+The convicts were found to have financed, supplied weapons, or assisted those who directly took part in the attack on Holey Artisan Bakery in Dhaka's up market Gulshan area on July 1, 2016.
+The judge acquitted the eighth suspect as the prosecution side could not prove his links to the attack by the outlawed Neo-Jamaatul Mujahideen Bangladesh (Neo-JMB).

+Investigators earlier said that all the five neo-JMB operatives who directly took part in the attack were killed the next morning in a counter-assault by the military commandos.
+The counter-attack, however, killed an employee of the bakery and fatally wounded another who succumbed to his wounds two days later.

-The Indian girl, Tarishi Jain, a student of the University of California in Berkeley, was among those killed in the attack .
+The 17 foreigners killed in the attack included nine Italians, seven Japanese, one Indian girl.
+Two Bangladeshi police officers were also killed during the seige.
+The Indian girl, Tarishi Jain, a student of the University of California in Berkeley, was among those killed in the attack.
 She was in Dhaka on vacation.

+The judge in his verdict identified Bangladeshi Canadian Tamim Chowdhury as the mastermind of the attack, who later was killed during a nationwide anti-militancy security clampdown.
+The verdict simultaneously observed that Chowdhury tried to draw Islamic State (IS) support to militant attacks in Bangladesh.

-The Islamic State (IS) claimed to have staged the attack although Bangladesh has declined the presence of any foreign terrorist group in the country and attributed the assault to home-grown terrorists.
+The IS had immediately claimed responsibility of the Holey Artisan attack and several other subsequent militant assaults in the country.
+But Bangladesh repeatedly declined the presence of any foreign terrorist group in the country attributing the incidents to homegrown terrorists.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)